frovedis/frovedis/doc/manual/python/ml/spectral_embedding.md

     node = 0, local_num_row = 5, local_num_col = 2, val = -0.628988 -0.345834 -0.628988
     -0.345834 -0.202594 0.368471 -0.202594 0.368471 -0.202594 0.368471

+This output will be visible on server side.
+It displays the affinity matrix and embedding matrix on the trained model which is currently present on the server.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.